 Here are four principles you can use to construct a heart-healthy diet.

-If you want to learn how to navigate the extremely busy world of diets out there through the lens of nutritional science, try our Navigating Diets course.
+If you want to learn how to navigate the extremely busy world of diets out there through the lens of nutritional science, try our Navigating Diets course, which is an extension of our online nutrition course selection.

 Managing Energy Balance